zimula/Data-Security/README.md

     - on passwrord creation compare with rockyou.txt.
     - use singleton pattern to deal with the text file.
     - add modules to gitignore
+#### So far, a basic application that registers user information as dictionaries inside a list.
 #### singleton pattern and relevance to the assignment
     i.
 Allows to create just one instanc of a class. ii.